 License information was derived automatically

-This scatter chart displays birth rate (per 1,000 people) against population (people) in Europe.
-The data is about countries.
+This line chart displays birth rate (per 1,000 people) by date using the aggregation average, weighted by population in Northern Europe.
+The data is about countries per year.

 In 2024, Monaco was the European country estimated to have the highest fertility rate.
 The country had a fertility rate of 2.1 children per woman.
 Other small countries such as Gibraltar or Montenegro also came towards the top of the list for 2024, while the large country with the highest fertility rate was France, with 1.64 children per woman.
 On the other hand, Ukraine had the lowest fertility rate, averaging around one child per woman.